foryouandyourcustomers-essen/health-check/README.md

+## Health-check

 ### Goal

 The main goal of this module is to enable the creation of health checks as a tool for testing the application in run time.

+Why would someone want to test applications in run time?
+The idea behind this is to have a framework that allows you to make custom health checks that can be a bit more complex than "just checking" if the connection is still alive with another services.

 ### Description